 With greater tech use and mega campaigns, hopeful voter turnout will rise: Delhi CEO

 The Delhi polls will see more thrust on use of technology complemented with massive campaigns in the run-up, Chief Electoral Officer Ranbir Singh said on Tuesday and hoped the twin-edged strategy will lead to a greater turnout than in 2015.
-In an exclusive interview to PTI, Singh said his office will soon launch a mega, multi-domain outdoor campaign ahead of the February 8 elections to draw large number of electorate to the polling booths.
+In an exclusive interview to PTI, Singh said his office is "fully geared up" for the February 8 elections, and will soon launch a mega, multi-domain outdoor campaign to draw large number of electorate to the polling booths.

 "We are soon going to launch a very focussed massive outdoor publicity campaign to appeal to voters to exercise their franchise.
 Under this, metro stations and select coaches on certain corridors, bus shelters, and other public places having high footfall will be used," Singh told PTI.
 He said the CEO Office has also partnered with 'Josh Talks' platform to reach out to young electorate and first-time voters.